wallysonruan/time-tracking-frontendmentorio.github.io/README.md

 ## What is still to implement?

-  1. I want to improve the responsiveness to the mobile devices, maybe to all of them, I haven't truly tested it in various devices.
-  2. Add the preview of layout, a brief description and a title on/to/in the link, using the Open Graph Protocol – so that when I share the link with friends they will be able to see those informations as they do when we share FACEBOOK, WHATSAPP, INSTAGRAM and many other links (even GITHUB has it on it's links).
+  1. To make things easier, I want to change the `period buttons` to check-boxes, so they stay active while chosen.
+  2. I've still to add a change of color to the cards when they're being hovered.
+  3. I wanna improve the space division of the first card, as well as spacing the options in there.
-  3. Translate this README to pt-BR.
+  4. Translate this README to pt-BR.